Rivalries in the National Rugby League: Sydney Roosters vs Melbourne Storm

-With the 2020 NRL season disrupted by the COVID-19 pandemic, Melbourne's Round 8 "home" game against the Roosters was transferred to Suncorp Stadium in Brisbane.
+With the 2020 NRL seasondisrupted by the COVID-19 pandemic, Melbourne's Round 8 "home" game against the Roosters was transferred to Suncorp Stadium in Brisbane.
 In a game that produced one of the more extraordinary finishes to an NRL game, the Sydney Roosters were leading 22–12 with 12 minutes left when Melbourne then scored two tries to take a 24–22 lead.
-The game was then tied up by a penalty goal to the Roosters before they also scored a 78th minute field goal to lead 25–24.
-With seconds remaining, Melbourne's Ryan Papenhuyzen scored a field goal of his own to tie scores up again at 25 all and send the game into Golden Point.
+The game was then tied up by a penalty goal to the Roosters before they also scored a 78th-minute field goal to lead 25–24.
+With seconds remaining, Melbourne's Ryan Papenhuyzen scored a field goal of his own to tie the scores up again at 25 all and send the game into Golden Point.
 Melbourne won the game with Cameron Smith kicking a penalty goal.

-In round 24 of the 2022 NRL season these two teams played out a thrilling yet very physical game which saw the Sydney Roosters win 18–14.
-The Sydney Roosters had an early 14–0 lead but had to withstand a late Melbourne comeback to win the game which included an amazing try saver which won the Roosters the game.
+In round 24 of the 2022 NRL season, these two teams played out a thrilling yet very physical game, which saw the Sydney Roosters win 18–14.
+The Sydney Roosters had an early 14–0 lead but had to withstand a late Melbourne comeback to win the game, which included an amazing try saver that won the Roosters the game.
 This game didn't come without controversy though as there were multiple stoppages in play as the players went toe to toe with each other, including when Jared Waerea-Hargreaves and Nelson Asofa-Solomona had a fight which saw Hargreaves sent to the sin bin.

 The two sides would meet in the second week of the 2023 NRL finals series.
-Melbourne were heavy favourites going into the game but with only minutes remaining the Sydney Roosters were in front 13-12.
-This was until with three minutes remaining Melbourne scored a try through William Warbrick to win the match 18-13.
-The match wasn't without controversy due to Melbourne scoring a try in the first half which came directly after Harry Grant had knocked the ball on from a cross-field kick.
+Melbourne were heavy favourites going into the game, but with only minutes remaining, the Sydney Roosters were in front 13–12.
+This was until with three minutes remaining Melbourne scored a try through William Warbrick to win the match 18–13.
+The match wasn't without controversy due to Melbourne scoring a try in the first half, which came directly after Harry Grant had knocked the ball on from a cross-field kick.

 In the 2024 NRL season, the two clubs would meet each other in the preliminary final.
-On this occasion, Melbourne would comfortably beat the Sydney Roosters 48-18.
-In the 2025 NRL season, the Sydney Roosters inflicted one of the heaviest losses Melbourne have suffered at AAMI Park since it opened in 2010 defeating them 40-10.
+On this occasion, Melbourne would comfortably beat the Sydney Roosters 48–18.
+In the 2025 NRL season, the Sydney Roosters inflicted one of the heaviest losses Melbourne has suffered at AAMI Park since it opened in 2010, defeating them 40–10.